clo4/lethargy/README.md

 # Lethargy: Terse & tiny command-line option library

-**Lethargy was born out of frustration**.
+I write a lot of small scripts to automate the most boring parts of my job, and I frequently need to adapt these scripts to new requirements.
+To keep them maintainable, I **need** something less verbose than Click or Argparse, but more powerful than manually dealing with `sys.argv`.
+It needs to be imperative; I don't want to stick all the logic in an enormous function (losing a level of indentation), and I don't want `if __name__ == '__main__'`.
+I can deal with positional arguments by indexing a list, but damn, **options are annoying**.

+That's why I built lethargy!
 It gets out of your way as soon as possible to let you get on with the actual logic.
-No bullshit, no magic, no objects to understand, you just call a function.
+No bullshit, no magic or arcane syntax, no docstring introspection, no objects to understand. _You just call a function_.

-I write a lot of small scripts to get my job done faster, and manually working with options is a pain.
-Existing libraries are extremely verbose or just don't feel good to use. _Lethargy is designed to make writing scripts easier and faster, and to reduce effort needed to maintain them_.

 <!-- Note that the spaces here are U+2000 (' ') EN QUAD -->
 <!--                 v                                  -->
 - **No boilerplate.** Headaches are directly proportional to lines of code.
 - **No bloat.** Small API surface area, very little to learn.
-- **No ambiguity.** Lethargy raises exceptions instead of getting your code into bad state.
+- **No ambiguity.** Lethargy makes absolutely no attempts to guess anything.
+Errors now > later.
 - **Clear errors.** Great error messages and context managers for dealing with them.
 - **Flexible.** You're not locked in to any styles or paradigms.

-Lethargy is completely imperative and is **not** a framework.
+Again, Lethargy is completely imperative and is **not** a framework.
 If you _are_ building a complete CLI or want automatic help commands, you're better off using **[Click]** — a fantastic, declarative CLI framework.

 [Click]: https://click.palletsprojects.com/en/7.x/